-I have found memories of school.
+I have fond memories of school.
 I fondly remember coming home from it each day.
-I remember English class: ‘I want to write a story about robot spys.’
+I remember English class: ‘I want to write a story about robot spies.’
 ‘Well you can’t, we’re writing about the Eureka Stockade.’
 Ahh, good times.

 So did you have your creativity killed off by going to school like I did?